Justin Beaver: Green Bay Packers

-After not being selected in the 2008 NFL Draft or offered a contract as an undrafted free agent by any National Football League team, Beaver was invited to attend the 2008 rookie mini-camp tryout.
+After not being selected in the 2008 NFL draft or offered a contract as an undrafted free agent by any National Football League team, Beaver was invited to attend the 2008 rookie mini-camp tryout.
 After the mini-camp was over, the Packers informed him that they would not be signing him to a contract.

 Saskatchewan Roughriders

-Beaver had a workout with the Buffalo Bills, and played for the Saskatchewan Roughriders.
+Beaver had a workout with the Buffalo Bills, and had a short stint on the practice squad with the Saskatchewan Roughriders.
 He was placed on the Roughriders' practice roster on June 25, 2009.
+Beaver did not see action in any regular season games.